 If we can progress from arrowheads to the internet, why can’t we progress from violence to peace?

 I’ve imagined three worlds.
-On Earth the humans (perpetual predators) are nearly extinct; on Luca, the inhabitants there have survived the Nearly Unsurvivable Epoch and are living a relatively peaceful existence, balanced between technology and nature, though they’ve lost almost all knowledge of their history and have neither music or books; and in the third world, Palingensia, the inhabitants there (the UnPredators) have evolved completely without predation and live in an utopian paradise, devoid of technology.
+On Earth the humans (perpetual predators) are nearly extinct; on Luca, the inhabitants there have survived the Nearly Unsurvivable Epoch and are living peacefully balanced between technology and nature, though they’ve lost almost all knowledge of their history and have no books; and in the third world, Palingensia, the inhabitants there have evolved completely without predation or violence of any kind (including violence against their planet) and live in an utopian paradise, devoid of technology, but highly evolved in other areas.
 The UnPredators are a culture of animals imbued with advanced intelligence…from horses to dung beetles.
 Weird, I know, but I did this because I wanted to give non-human species a voice.

 What happens when the last survivors of Earth are rescued by Lucans and brought to Palingensia as refugees?